CurlyMoo/rules/README.md

 11. TCOMMA
 12. TIF
 13. TELSE
+14. TELSEIF
-14. TTHEN
+15. TTHEN
-15. TEVENT
+16. TEVENT
-16. TCEVENT
+17. TCEVENT
-17. TEND
+18. TEND
-18. TVAR
+19. TVAR
-19. TASSIGN
+20. TASSIGN
-20. TSEMICOLON
+21. TSEMICOLON
-21. TTRUE
+22. TTRUE
-22. TFALSE
+23. TFALSE
-23. TSTART
+24. TSTART
-24. VCHAR
+25. VCHAR
-25. VINTEGER
+26. VINTEGER
-26. VFLOAT
+27. VFLOAT
-27. VNULL
+28. VNULL

 Let's say the `==` operator is the first operator (counted from zero) in the operator list and the `max` function is the second function in the functions list.

-So, this rule can be rewritten like this:
+Then this rule can be rewritten like this:

 ```
-12 5 1 1 0 5 1 14 18 $ a 19 2 1 9 5 1 11 5 2 10 20 17
+12 5 1 1 0 5 1 15 19 $ a 20 2 1 9 5 1 11 5 2 10 21 18
 ```

 The prepared rule overwrites the original rule so no new memory needs to be allocated.
 There are some tricks involved to enable this.